Ways to Help Your Child Manage His or Her Asthma

 For both you and your child, the best weapon against asthma is understanding the condition and knowing what to do when an attack happens.

-Having trouble with asthma and want to talk with an experienced physician?
+Is your child having trouble with asthma and do you want to talk with an experienced physician?
 Contact O2 Pulmonary & Sleep Group for an appointment at 214-919-07578.